Joey Votto: 2021 season

 On April 30, Votto hit his 300th career home run, a go-ahead home run in the bottom of the third inning versus the Chicago Cubs.
+On May 5, Votto was hit by a pitch from Dallas Keuchel, fracturing his left thumb.
+He was placed on the 10 day injured list, not returning to play until June 8.

-On June 19, Votto was ejected for arguing a checked swing third strike call during a game against the San Diego Padres.
-He needed to be restrained by the Reds' coaching staff during the argument, and later received a two-game suspension and an undisclosed fine for his conduct.
-The suspension was later reduced to one game after an appeal.
+On June 19, Votto was ejected from a game for arguing a checked swing third strike call during a game against the San Diego Padres.
+He was restrained by the Reds' coaching staff during the argument and later received a two-game suspension and an undisclosed fine for his conduct.
+After an appeal, the suspension was reduced to one game.
 Votto served his suspension during a game against the Minnesota Twins on June 22.

-On June 30, Votto hit a home run against Joe Musgrove of the San Diego Padres, notching his 1,000th career RBI of his professional career with the Reds.
-He is one of five Reds players to have driven in 1,000 runs in a professional career.
+On June 30, Votto hit a home run against Joe Musgrove of the San Diego Padres, notching his 1,000th career RBI of his career, all with the Reds.
+He is one of five players to have driven in 1,000 runs as a Red.
 On July 30, in a game against the New York Mets, Votto hit a home run, which marked his seventh straight game with a home run alongside setting a club record for most games with a home run.
-The streak ended the next night when he failed to hit a home run, falling one short of tying the league record for most consecutive games with a home run, though Votto became the oldest player to hit nine home runs in seven games.
-He was named NL Player of the Month for the month of July 2021.
-On August 16, Votto collected his 2,000th career hit, a single off Chicago Cubs reliever Michael Rucker.
+The streak ended the next night, when he failed to hit a home run, falling one short of tying the league record for most consecutive games with a home run, though Votto became the oldest player to hit nine home runs in seven games.
+He was named NL Player of the Month for July 2021.
+On August 16, Votto collected his 2,000th career hit, a single off Cubs reliever Michael Rucker.

 Votto finished the 2021 season hitting .266 with 36 home runs and 99 RBI.
-In 2021, he posted the lowest percentage of softly hit balls among all major leaguers, at 8.0%.
+He had the lowest percentage of softly hit balls among all qualified batters, at 8.0%.

 2022 season

 Votto's 2022 season was hampered by injuries and an especially poor start to the year.
-He underwent season-ending surgery to repair a torn left rotator cuff on August 19, 2022.
+On August 14, 2022, Votto played in his 1,989th career game, passing Larry Walker for the most major league games played by a Canadian-born player.
+He underwent season-ending surgery to repair a torn left rotator cuff on August 19.
 Votto said the injury dated back to 2015 but strength training had enabled him to play through the discomfort.
-He finished with career worsts in batting average, on-base percentage and slugging percentage.
+He finished with what were then-career lows in batting average, on-base percentage, and slugging percentage.

-After his surgery, Votto guested in the Reds' television broadcast booth several times during the remainder of the season.
+After his surgery, Votto appeared in the Reds' television broadcast booth several times during the remainder of the season.